opengisch/QField/README.md

 ### iOS (Alpha)

-An iOS version is being developed, subscribe [here](https://forms.clickup.com/f/22wqj-2878/D6IEV7K3PKVONXPX8P) to be among the first to test
+An iOS version is being developed, [subscribe as iOS tester](https://forms.clickup.com/f/22wqj-2878/D6IEV7K3PKVONXPX8P) to be among the first to try

 ## Contribute